-Each day children are blasted with nonstop messages that are trying to tell them how they should think.
-As they watch tv, the stream of commercials, on the internet with the pop ups and advertisements.
+Each day children are blasted with nonstop messages that are trying to tell them how they should think: on television there is the stream of commercials; on the internet there are pop-ups and advertisements.
 It is everywhere.
-With these messages constantly flashing around them, it is easy for a child to instantly believe everything they read or see, thinking it is ‘truth.’
+With these messages constantly flashing around them, it is easy for a child to instantly believe everything they read or see, thinking it is “truth.”

 Teaching Children to be Skeptical

-When children are taught to be skeptical and not believe everything they hear, read, or see, they learn to problem solve.
-Children learn to think for themselves which ultimately leads to confidence.
-When I say that children need to be skeptical, I’m not speaking of a disrespectful form, but being skeptical in the sense of inquiring, wanting more evidence before just accepting a claim as true.
+When children are taught to be skeptical and to not believe everything they hear, read, or see, they learn to problem solve.
+Children learn to think for themselves, which ultimately leads to confidence.
+When I say that children need to be skeptical, I’m not speaking of a disrespectful form, but being skeptical in the sense of inquiring and wanting more evidence before just accepting a claim as true.